Irfan-Hamid/irfan-hamid.github.io/README.md

 <details>
 <summary>View Details</summary>

-• This project explores the challenge of multi-label classification in settings where each training example is annotated with only a single positive label, despite the presence of multiple applicable labels
+- This project explores the challenge of multi-label classification in settings where each training example is annotated with only a single positive label, despite the presence of multiple applicable labels.

-• A practical example of this problem arises in species distribution modeling (SDM), where the goal is to predict the presence or absence of species across geographic regions based on limited field observations
+- A practical example of this problem arises in species distribution modeling (SDM), where the goal is to predict the presence or absence of species across geographic regions based on limited field observations.

-• A neural network was trained to perform accurate multi-label inference at test time despite being exposed to only a single positive label per instance during training
+- A neural network was trained to perform accurate multi-label inference at test time despite being exposed to only a single positive label per instance during training.

-• Introduced a custom loss function called UPL (Up-weighting Positive Label), which increases the contribution of observed labels while handling ambiguity in the unobserved ones
+- Introduced a custom loss function called UPL (Up-weighting Positive Label), which increases the contribution of observed labels while handling ambiguity in the unobserved ones.

-• The UPL loss resulted in a 72% improvement in performance over standard binary cross-entropy loss across key evaluation metrics
+- The UPL loss resulted in a 72% improvement in performance over standard binary cross-entropy loss across key evaluation metrics.

 </details>